Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 - Lift tractor trailer restriction (vehicle inspection, basic control skills and road test required) = $150

-- Federal IRS mileage (2013: 56.5 cents/mile) for miles traveled to and from the test routes that exceed a 25 mile radius from the testerís headquarters
+- Wisconsin DMV allows CDL testers to charge mileage allowed by federal IRS mileage guidelines for miles traveled to and from the test routes that exceed a 25 mile radius from the testerís headquarters

 An additional fee may be charged if the third party tester provides the use of a vehicle.
 Contact the specific tester for details.